-National Work Zone Awareness Week is a public health and safety event, held each year from April 11, to shine a much-deserved spotlight on how we are all equally responsible for maintaining work-zone safety.
+National Work Zone Awareness Week is a public health and safety event, held each year from April 15 to 19 this year, to shine a much-deserved spotlight on how we are all equally responsible for maintaining work-zone safety.
 So let’s support this event by learning about the importance of practicing extra caution while moving through construction zones and paying attention to motorist and worker safety.

 History of National Work Zone Awareness Week

 Around 24 years ago, Virginia’s Department of Transportation came up with a plan to raise work-zone safety awareness internally.
 They launched a public awareness campaign the very next year and, within two years, their plan had attracted the attention of the American Traffic Safety Services Association, the American Association of State Highway and Transportation Officials, and the Federal Highway Administration, all of whom partnered with Virginia’s Department of Transportation to establish National Work Zone Awareness Week, coordinating and sponsoring events to raise awareness about this public campaign.